 Composition of coal

-The carbon element appears in coal in a percentage higher than 50% by weight and 70% by volume.
-The water it contains (moisture) is variable and comes from the one that was trapped at the time of coal formation.
+The carbon element appears in the coal in a percentage higher than 50% by weight and 70% by volume.
+The water that it contains (humidity) is variable and comes from the one that was trapped at the time of coal formation.

 Origin of coal